-For nonparametric subshape recognition of two-dimensional rectilinear shapes, the transformation t can be determined by matching three distinguishable points of a left-hand side shape u to three distinguishable points of a configuration c (Krishnamurti, 1981).
+For non-parametric subshape recognition of two-dimensional rectilinear shapes, the transformation t can be determined by matching three distinguishable points of a left side shape u to three distinguishable points of a configuration c (Krishnamurti, 1981).
 In fact, two points are all that are required with a third distinguishable point constructed from these two in four possible ways by considering reflections about the axis through the two distinguishable points.
-However, for parametric subshape recognition this is not necessarily the case.
+However, for parametric subshape recognition, this is not necessarily the case.

-It is possible that the parametric shape u has a certain number of fixed points (nonopen terms).
-If there are more than two fixed points (distinguishable by definition), the above three-point algorithm is still applicable, with $O(n^2)$ possibilities to initially test against.
+It is possible that the parametric shape u has a certain number of fixed points (non-open terms).
+If there are more than two fixed points (distinguishable by definition), the above 3-point algorithm is still applicable, with $O(n^2)$ possibilities to initially test against.
 For shapes with a single fixed point, this is identical to the situation when all points are open as similarity is subsumed by the assignment.
 When there are open points, the shape transformation may not be describable by a homogeneous transformation matrix.
-For example, figure 6(a) matches figure 6(b) under a parametric shape rule, but there is no $3 \times 3$ homogeneous matrix which describes the transformation.
-In every case, open terms have to be determined, point by point, for each candidate subshape in c.
+For example, in Figure 5, (i) matches (ii) under a parametric shape rule, but there is no 3×3 homogeneous matrix which describes the transformation.
+In every case, open terms have to be determined, point-by-point, for each candidate subshape in c.

-Figure 6.
-Example of parametric subshape matching.
+Figure 5.
+Example of parametric subshape matching

-In general, when there are k open terms, there are $\binom{n}{k}$ , or $O(n^k)$ possibilities.
-Even assuming that testing against each possibility costs unit time (typically, this is much more expensive in reality), when k is close to n/2, the time complexity is a superpolynomial.
-To illustrate with concrete examples, the possible number of tests is $7.5 \times 10^7$ when k = 5, n = 100; $1.7 \times 10^{13}$ when k = 10, n = 100; and $1.0 \times 10^{29}$ when k = 50, n = 100.
-It takes a computer with performance of thousands of millions of instructions per second several minutes to test all the possibilities when k = 10, n = 100.
-Note that when k > n/2, the number of possible tests begins to decrease.
+In general, when there are k open terms, there are $\binom{n}{k}$, or $O(n^k)$ possibilities.
+Even assuming that testing against each possibility costs unit time (typically, this is much more expensive in reality), when k is close to n/2, the time complexity is a super-polynomial.
+To illustrate with concrete examples, the possible number of tests is 7.5×10^7 when k=5, n=100; 1.7×10^{13} when k=10, n=100; and 1.0×10^{29} when k=50, n=100.
+It takes a computer, with performance of thousands of millions of instructions per second, several minutes to test all the possibilities when k=10, n=100.
+Note that when k exceeds n/2, the number of possible tests begins to decrease.
 It should be noted that in practice n and k are small numbers.